 • Your WCB adjudicator or case manager will become involved to assist you if you need help in your return to work plan – we’re here to help.

-Return to Work – Mona’s Story
+Return to work – Mona’s Story

 Watch Mona’s story for another perspective on return to work.